ampproject/wg-bento/react/explainer.md

 The concept of building AMP extensions using React/Preact has been introduced in the [AMP Contributor Summit 2019 talk](https://www.youtube.com/watch?v=s78VcduTOqE).

-With Bento, we will need to support the following component modes:
+With Bento Project, we will need to support the following component modes:
  1. AMP mode: run on an AMP page;
  2. "Bento" mode: run on a regular web page not managed by the AMP framework;
  3. 3P framework mode: allowing a 3P framework to directly use an AMP component.